stoplightio/spectral/docs/guides/3-javascript.md

 If you would like to run this example, make sure that you have:

-- An OpenAPI specification file in the same directory as your script named `petstore.yaml`.
+- An OpenAPI description document in the same directory as your script named `petstore.yaml`.
 You can use the one found [here](https://github.com/OAI/OpenAPI-Specification/blob/main/examples/v3.0/petstore.yaml).
 - A ruleset file named `.spectral.yaml`.
 It can have the following contents:

 ```yaml